im-perativa/streamlit-calendar/README.md

 #### `eventMouseEnter`

 Triggered when the mouse enters an event element.
+Note: this callback is opt-in and is not enabled by default.

 | Property |         Type         | Description           |
 | -------- | :------------------: | --------------------- |